Staten Island: Bridges

 Staten Island is connected to New Jersey via three vehicular bridges and one railroad bridge.
-The Outerbridge Crossing to Perth Amboy, New Jersey, is at the southern end of New York State Route 440, and the Bayonne Bridge to Bayonne, New Jersey, is at the northern end of NY 440; both ends of NY 440 continue into New Jersey as Route 440.
-The Goethals Bridge, carrying Interstate 278, connects Elizabeth, New Jersey, onto the Staten Island Expressway.
+The Outerbridge Crossing to Perth Amboy, New Jersey, is at the southern end of New York State Route 440, and the Bayonne Bridge to Bayonne, New Jersey is at the northern end of NY 440; both ends of NY 440 continue into New Jersey as Route 440.
+The Goethals Bridge, carrying Interstate 278, connects Elizabeth, New Jersey with the Staten Island Expressway.
 Just north of the Goethals, the Arthur Kill Vertical Lift Bridge carries freight between the northwest part of the island and Elizabeth, New Jersey.
 The Staten Island Expressway is connected to Brooklyn via the Verrazzano-Narrows Bridge, which carries I-278.
 Pedestrian links to Staten Island are available via a footpath on the Bayonne and Goethals Bridges.

 From 1964 to 1977, Staten Island contained the longest vertical lift, steel arch, and suspension bridges in the world: the Arthur Kill Vertical Lift Bridge, Bayonne Bridge, and Verrazzano-Narrows Bridge, respectively.
 The Arthur Kill Bridge still holds the title for longest vertical lift bridge, while the Bayonne and Verrazzano bridges are now the 5th- and 14th-longest in their respective categories.